goetz-markgraf/rust-fullstack/rocket_and_yew/README.md

 trunk serve
 ```

-Then open your browser and go to `http://127.0.0.1:8080`.
+Then open your browser and go to `http://localhost:8080`.

-*Attention!* Using `http://localhost:8080` will not work because the frontend
-tries to access `127.0.0.1` which will result in a CORS error.